shivathapaa/musicManagerPy/README.md

 File Name: something.mp3
 ```

-The script will move the file to the 'Unknown Title' folder without changing its name.
+The script will move the file to the 'Unknown Artist' folder without changing its name.

 ```
 Destination Folder: ./managedMusic/Unknown Artist/